If you’ve ever wondered, “what factors influence happiness?” you’ve come to the right place.

 Laughter not only feels good but also has positive health outcomes.
 People who laugh have fewer stress-related physical symptoms, such as headaches and muscle tension.
 Laughter can also lower your blood pressure, boost your immune system, and increase your lifespan.

 Laughter also strengthens relationships and is a great way to connect with others and create positive memories.
 When you laugh with others, you create an emotional bond that increases feelings of trust and intimacy and reduces conflict.
+An easy way to spark laughter and joy is to ask funny questions that get everyone cracking up!

 Laughter is truly the best medicine!